MRCIEU/UKBiobankGWAS/README.md

 ### Setup code on BC4

-- Clone repo to root of user directory on BC4, e.g. `/mnt/storage/private/mrcieu/research/UKBIOBANK_GWAS_Pipeline/data/phenotypes/be15516`
+- Clone repo to any directory on BC4
 - `git clone git@github.com:MRCIEU/UKBiobankGWAS.git`
-- Copy `.env` file into this
+- Create `.env` file in this repository

 #### Single job